-It is the process where selective soldering components are soldered to the PCB.
-These components are chosen using a program, which is generated using the PCB image.
+The components are chosen using a program, which is generated using the PCB image.
 The program features lines where solder and flux needs to be applied.
 This selective soldering comprises three steps – flux application, preheating, and soldering using solder nozzle.
 We use automated selective wave soldering machines and software, which enables operators to set up the program easily.

 Steps Involved in Selective Soldering